 Social Security and Medicare Taxes

 You must pay FICA taxes for a nanny who is over 18 years of age if he or she is paid over a threshold amount during the year.
 The amount is adjusted annually to account for inflation.
-For 2014, it was $1,900.
-To find out the amount for subsequent years, refer to IRS Publication 926, Household Employer’s Tax Guide.
+To find out current thresholds, refer to IRS Publication 926, Household Employer’s Tax Guide.

 You don’t have to pay FICA taxes for nannies or household employees who were under 18 any time during the calendar year and for whom household service is not a primary occupation.
 But you must pay FICA if domestic service is the teenager’s principal employment.